 4. Stay in control

-For many people, borrowing a relatively small amount for a clear and fixed period of time is preferable to having an open line of credit with a bank, which many see as an open invitation to charge extra fees and, as we've seen above, an often unclear amount of interest.
+For some customers, borrowing a relatively small amount for a clear and fixed period of time is preferable to having an open line of credit with a bank or another mainstream lender.

 However, there's evidence that payday lenders pursue users - through email, text and phone calls - and encourage them to borrow again.
 This is because payday lenders know that someone who has repaid a debt is a 'good' customer who could earn them more money.

 It's best to avoid being lured back into another unnecessary payday loan.
-As a short-term contingency payday loans can be useful - but they should not be used as a tool for repeat borrowing.
+As a short-term contingency, payday loans can sometimes be useful - but they should not be used as a tool for repeat borrowing.

-There's also evidence that payday lenders ruthlessly pursue customers who have trouble repaying their loans.
+There's also evidence that payday lenders can be relentless when pursuing customers who have trouble repaying their loans.